Lorenz Adriaens (°Ghent, 1988)

 Lando De Keyzer (°Eeklo, 1988)

-Graduated in Architecture and Urbanism at the University of Ghent, Belgium.
+Graduated in Architecture and Urbanism from the University of Ghent, Belgium.

 He has worked with Stéphane Beel Architects